TotallyNotChase/c-iterators/Typeclass Pattern.md

 Antioch ant = holy;
 print(prep_antioch_show(&ant));
 ```
+Where this really shines though, is when you have multiple types that implement `Show` - all of them can be used with `print`.
+Or any other function that works on a generic `Showable`!

 # Combining multiple typeclasses
 One of the core design goals of a typeclass is to be modular.
 A `Show` typeclass should only have actions directly related to "showing", a `Num` typeclass should only have actions directly related to numerical operations.
 Unlike objects, that may contain many different methods of arbitrary relevance to each other.